India: Restoring ecosystems and livelihoods

 Approaches to assess the impact

-A possible approach to assess the impact of the “Enhancing Climate Resilience of India’s Coastal Communities“ project is through Difference-in-Difference.
+A possible approach to assess the impact of the “Enhancing Climate Resilience of India’s Coastal Communities“ project is through the quasi-experimental approach Difference-in-Difference.
 In this approach, we start with a large sample of potential project sites in each state.
 Selection of the project sites from the potential list of sites do not have to be randomized.
 Comparison groups can be created using pre-established criteria.